11ty/11ty-website/src/docs/usage.md

 	<div id="usage-same-yarn" role="tabpanel">{% highlight "bash" %}{{ usageSameDirsCode | packageManagerCodeTransform("yarn") }}{% endhighlight %}</div>
 </seven-minute-tabs>

 {% callout "warn" %}Careful with <code>--formats=html</code> here!
-If you run eleventy more than once, it’ll try to process the output files too.
+If you run Eleventy more than once, we will attempt to process your new output files as input files (which will throw errors).
 Read more at the <a href="/docs/languages/html/#using-the-same-input-and-output-directories">HTML template docs</a>.{% endcallout %}

 <!--
 ### Example: Process a Single File